Murine respirovirus: Defects in the interferon system

-The interferon production and / or response system often malfunctions in malignant cells; therefore, they are much more vulnerable to infection with oncolytic viruses compared to normal cells Thus, cells belonging to three human cell lines, originated from variable malignancies, such as U937, Namalwa, and A549, retain their ability to become infected with SeV even after treatment with type 1 IFN.
+The interferon production and response system often malfunctions in malignant cells; therefore, they are much more vulnerable to infection with oncolytic viruses compared to normal cells Thus, cells belonging to three human cell lines, originated from variable malignancies, such as U937, Namalwa, and A549, retain their ability to become infected with SeV even after treatment with type 1 IFN.
 Interferon response system is broken in these cells and it cannot protect them from SeV infection.

 In Namalwa cells SeV virus stimulates an expression of many genes involved in immune defense pathways, such as type I and type II IFN signaling, as well as cytokine signaling.
 Among the ten most virus-induced mRNAs are IFNα8, IFNα13, IFNβ, IFNλ: (L28α, IL28β, IL29), OASL, CXCL10, CXCL11 and HERC5.
-However, despite stimulation of these genes expression by SeV, Namalwa cells can't protect themselves from the virus infection.
+However, despite stimulation of these genes expression by SeV, Namalwa cells cannot protect themselves from the virus infection.

-Ability of Sendai virus to inhibit interferon response in some cancer cells
+Inhibiting interferon response in some cancer cells

-In HeLa cells SeV (in contrast to Vesicular Stomatitis Virus) can counteract IFN-α pretreatment and keep a viral protein translation level similar to that in IFN-untreated cells.
+In HeLa cells SeV (in contrast to vesicular stomatitis virus) can counteract IFN-α pretreatment and keep a viral protein translation level similar to that in IFN-untreated cells.